These coconut macaroons are soft and chewy with the sweet taste of honey.

-I hesitated to call these coconut macaroons because we’ve all had at least one bad experience with those misshapen, heavy, tooth-achingly sweet confections that pass for macaroons sometimes.
-The kind whose cloying sweetness hits you over the head at first bite and whose flavor is barely reminiscent of coconut.
+I think we’ve probably all had at least one bad experience with those misshapen, heavy and tooth-achingly sweet confections that pass for coconut macaroons at least once.
+You know the kind whose cloying sweetness hits you over the head at first bite and whose flavor is barely reminiscent of coconut.

 The French call their coconut macaroons rochers à la noix de coco or congolais and they are an altogether different breed from the toothaching varieties.
 Baked until lightly golden on the outside, but still creamy white on the inside they are bites of pure coconut goodness.

 A good coconut macaroon stricks a fine balance; it’s at once light but chewy , a little crispy around the edges, but with a soft, tender interior.
 It has a pure clean taste that’s all coconut and just lightly sweet and only takes a matter of minutes to make.
 Made up of a few kitchen staples, the difference lies mainly in the technique.

 While coconut, egg whites and sugar makes up the base of most coconut macaroons I’ve used honey instead for a naturally sweetened version and for it’s mild almost floral taste.
 The key to these however is to gently heat the egg whites, honey and coconut mixture over simmering water prior to baking it.
 This allows the mixture to partially cook and the coconut to fully hydrate before it goes in the oven allowing for a shorter cooking time at a high heat.